The stench stayed heavy

-That I know, I don’t want to know,
+What I know, I don’t want to know,

-it do exists, yes – but elsewhere:
+exists, yes – but somewhere else

-certainly not in my staircase.
+and not in my staircase.

 I want something else!

-have had to experience that someone
+had the experience that someone

-dies and lay for weeks and stinks
+lies dead for weeks and stinks in

-in the house where I live.
+the sane house as where I live.

-to see Mona Lisa at the Louvre,
+in my head I want to see Mona Lisa

-before I die.
+at the Louvre before I die.
 Alone.